lenn4rd/umbrella-ella/README.md

 ## Trivia

 What's with the name?
 Well, there's a song that goes by the name [Umbrella](http://www.vevo.com/watch/rihanna/umbrella-(orange-version)/USUV70702871).
-I'm not a huge fan but the that line was the first thing that came to my mind thinking of a Weather API.
+I'm not a huge fan but that line was the first thing that came to my mind thinking of a Weather API.
 Weird, isn't it?